 You know I attach great importance to Internet privacy.
 The Internet is a wonderful place.
-You can have a blog, meet people, buy stuffs and waste your time like there's no tomorrow.
-But browsing Internet is not without risks.
+You can have a blog, meet people, buy stuff and waste your time like there's no tomorrow.
+But browsing the Internet is not without risks.
 Without protection, you leave a trail of information.
 Information that could be used to identify you, even without explicitly disclosing your name.
 Today we'll see how private is so-called private browsing.

 Private browsing?
 Not really

 Everybody knows about private browsing.
 Most web browsers offer this feature: Incognito Mode on Chrome, Private Browsing on Firefox and Safari and InPrivate Browsing on Internet Explorer.
 I think it was the worst idea ever to name it private browsing.
 We have to thank Apple for that, with their Safari 2.0 version.
 Most people believe this feature protects them from prying eyes.
 Unfortunately, it's only partially true.

 What is private browsing?

 It's a mode, or a window, where your web browser disables the history and the web cache.
 In other terms, your browser does not save the sites you visit when this mode is enabled.
 Here's the list of the information not saved by your browser:

 - Form and Search Bar entries